wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

   A: iPhone 17.
   ```

-If we fine-tune on Version 1, the model still cannot answer *“What is the latest iPhone?”* correctly.
+If we fine-tune on Version 1, the model still cannot answer *"What is the latest iPhone?"* correctly.

 If we fine-tune on Version 2, it now answers correctly.

 SEAL uses the outcome after fine-tuning as the reward.
 Version 1 would receive **reward = 0** because the fine-tuned model couldn't answer correctly and Version 2 **reward = 1**.
-The training loop then nudges the model toward producing more Version 2–style edits — effectively making it a **better self-editor**.
+The training loop then nudges the model toward producing more Version 2–style edits, effectively making it a **better self-editor**.

 ---

-**How this RL works in practice ?**
+**How does this RL work in practice?**

-Although described as reinforcement learning, the procedure reduces to a form of supervised training on successful self-edits.
-The loop is essentially:
+Although described as reinforcement learning, the procedure functions more like supervised training on successful self-edits.
+The loop is roughly:

 1. Generate multiple candidate self-edits.
-2. fine-tune the model separately on each and evaluate performance.
+2. Fine-tune the model separately on each and evaluate performance.
-3. Keep the edits that improved performance, discard the rest.
+3. Keep the edits that improve performance; discard the rest.
-4. Fine-tune the model on edits from step 3.
+4. Fine-tune the model on the retained edits.

 In practice, this process looks like: *sample → fine-tune (incorporate new knowledge) → evaluate → filter → meta-fine-tune (learn to teach itself better).*